Role of Douglas Haig in 1918: Battles after Amiens

 Allied logistics had now improved to the point where a steady rhythm of limited attacks could be kept up, as opposed to single large attacks which ran out of steam like the Spring German offensives.
 Byng's Third Army launched the Battle of Albert between the Scarpe and the Ancre on 21 August.
 Byng had fewer tanks (156) than Rawlinson had had at Amiens, and apart from the elite New Zealand and Guards divisions, many of his troops were teenaged British conscripts.
 Haig – as with his previous offensives in 1916 and 1917, but now also urged on by Foch – encouraged his subordinates to aim for ambitious objectives, in this case urging Byng to revise his plans to thrust from Albert to Bapaume as quickly as possible, although Byng appears to have largely ignored him and made little use of cavalry.
 The attack reached Amiens-Arras railway.

-On 21 August Haig was with Winston Churchill, Minister of Munitions, who had fought many battles to prevent the conscription of skilled munitions workers into the army, and who told him that new equipment (tanks, guns, new poison gases etc) was being produced ready for what the government expected to be the war-winning offensive in July 1919.
+On 21 August Haig was with Winston Churchill, Minister of Munitions to prevent the conscription of skilled munitions workers into the army, and who told him that new equipment (tanks, guns, new poison gases etc.) was being produced ready for what the government expected to be the war-winning offensive in July 1919.
 Haig told him the Allies were "wearing out" the enemy and should not allow him time to regroup and rebuild his strength.
 Sheffield points out that this was the same argument he had used in previous years, but this time he was right.
 Byng called a halt that evening, but Haig demanded further attacks, due for 23 August.